alexch/codelikethis/public/projects/capstone.md

 # Step 2: Proposal

 Write up a brief (500 words or less) project proposal.
 Include

   * the team members
   * the business or personal issue the project will solve
-  * a rough list of features
+  * a rough description of core features

 Schedule a time to discuss the project with a teacher.
 We will evaluate it for feasibility, or send it back for more work (or for replacement with a more feasible idea).